spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 In this section we will show how to register stream applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes and your local machine.

-**TODO this guide is using the shell, I think we want the UI first, shell second in terms of priority...**
+**TODO Switch to using the Shell - use the batch guide as a template to follow wrt to screen shots**

 ## Development